Renault Clio: Phase 3

 In 2004, Phase 3 followed starting on a 53 Plate, this was just some small changes to bring it up to date.
-The front bumper was changed giving it a wide lower grille and the foglights were bulged out at the side (cars not equipped with foglights remained using the older ph2 bumper), the upper grille was changed and the headlights (which previously had black background) now had grey.
-The 15" alloy wheels were changed and were now a 15" version of the facelift 172 model on Dynamique and Extreme models.
+The front bumper was changed giving it a wide lower grille and the foglights were bulged out at the side (cars not equipped with foglights remained using the older ph2 bumper), the upper grille was changed and the headlights (which previously had black background) became grey.
+The 15-inch alloy wheels were changed and became a 15-inch version of the facelift 172 model on Dynamique and Extreme models.
 Clear side repeaters were added, as was a colourcoded rear spoiler (again on Dynamique spec cars).
 In the South American market, the facelifted Clio continued to use the dashboard of the 1998 model and was never updated, except for the Colombian 2008 model that included the same interior of the European version with little changes, and continued having the same exterior as the phase II model.

-On the inside the pattern on the seats was changed for a simpler one, and the dials were changed to do away with the fuel and water temperature needles and now featured a larger screen that included a digital version of these gauges as well as the mileage and trip computer.
+On the inside the pattern on the seats was changed for a simpler one, and the dials were changed to do away with the fuel and water temperature needles and featured a larger screen that included a digital version of these gauges as well as the mileage and trip computer.
 Climate control equipped cars were given a vent in the back of the glove box so it could be climate controlled.
 Under the bonnet a new 100 PS dCi engine was available (the 1.2 16v also received a new engine developed with Nissan).
-Rear disks were fitted on 1.6 16v models and DCi 100 models equipped with ESP.
+Rear discs were fitted on 1.6 16v models and DCi 100 models equipped with ESP.
 On this second facelift, the Clio Renault Sport's power was improved to 182 PS (in the UK, the designation R.S.
 182 was adopted).
 For the first time there were two options in chassis stiffness for the R.S. model. the standard Settings (different from the non-sport models), and CUP badge chassis, 20 mm lower, larger stabilizer bars, and stiffer suspension with dark graphite alloy wheels.

 At the 2006 Paris International Agricultural Show, Renault exhibited a Hi-Flex Clio II with a 1.6 L 16-valve engine.
 This vehicle, which addresses the Brazilian market, features Renault-developed flex-fuel technology, with a highly versatile engine that can run on fuel containing a blend of petrol and ethanol in any proportion (0% to 100% of either).